What’s the ideal coffee brewing temperature?

 In theory, this shouldn’t taste good.
 But it does, it’s fantastic.
 Because of the lower temperature, I’m suddenly experiencing a bunch of new flavors that I haven’t explored before.

-If you believe that water must be either boiling or at a particular magical degree, you would never try something like a cold brewed espresso.
+If you believe that water must be either boiling or at a particular magical degree, you would need to keep these edge cases in mind.
+Then you’ll realize that things are a bit more nuanced.

 Brew methods matter